-Economists often prefer pricing measures, because of efficiency reasons, as often expressed in the saying "you can't beat the price mechanism".
-Indeed, in many cases pricing works best, at least from an economic efficiency perspective with road pricing to reduce congestion being an often discussed and studied example (Verhoef et al., 2008).
-However, pricing also has limitations, and in some cases, regulations are an easier way to make policy.
-It would be complicated to set price tags on emissions of pollutants or noise, because the effects depend on many factors.
-Take noise as an example.
-The noise "costs" of driving with a certain road vehicle over a road depend on its speed (which has an impact on noise production), the number of vehicles driving on the same road (in a non-linear way), the number of dwellings near the road and the distance between the dwellings and the road, and the characteristics of the area between the road and the dwellings) as well as the time of day.
-It would be complicated to set dynamic prices for the noise-related costs, and people very likely will not understand the price levels.
+Economists often have a preference for pricing measures, because of efficiency reasons, as often expressed in the saying 'you can't beet the price mechanism'.
+Indeed, in many cases pricing works best, at least from an economic efficiency perspective, road pricing to reduce congestion being an often discussed and studied example (Verhoef et al., 2008).
+But pricing also has limitations, and in some cases regulations are an easier way to make policy.
+It would be really complicated to set price tags on emissions of pollutants or noise, because the effects depend on many factors.
+Take noise as an example: the noise 'costs' of driving by a certain road vehicle over a road depend its speed (which has an impact on noise production), the number of vehicles driving on the same road (in a non-linear way), the number of dwellings near the road and the distance between the dwellings and the road, and the characteristics of the area between the road and the dwellings), and time of day.
+It would become very complicated to set dynamic prices for the noise related costs, and people very likely will not understand the price levels.
 Regulations for maximum noise production provide an easier and probably more acceptable alternative.

 Which policies do policy makers and decision makers choose?
-Policy decisions are based on many inputs such as the political preferences and interests of the decision maker, the opinions of important actor groups, and insights into the pros and cons of the options under debate.
-Limiting the discussion to the latter category, ex-ante evaluations, an important question would be how to ex-ante evaluate the effects of candidate policy options.
-In many countries proposals for new infrastructure are ex-ante evaluated by a Societal Cost Benefit Analysis (SCBA, often abbreviated as CBA) (Hayashi and Morisugi, 2000; Bristow and Nellthorp, 2000; Grant-Muller et al., 2001).
+Policy decisions are based on many inputs such as political preferences and interests of the decision maker, opinions of important actor groups, and insights into the pros and cons of the options under debate.
+I limit myself to the latter category: ex ante evaluations.
+An important question from this perspective is: How to ex ante evaluate the effects of candidate policy options?
+In many countries proposals for new infrastructure are ex ante evaluated by a Societal Cost Benefit Analysis (SCBA, often abbreviated as CBA) (Hayashi and Morisugi, 2000; Bristow and Nellthorp, 2000; Grant-Muller et al., 2001).
 A CBA is an overview of the pros and cons of policy options.
-These pros and cons are expressed in monetary terms and then integrated into indicators.
-The most important indicators are benefits minus costs, benefit-cost ratio and return on investment (see Van Wee and Rietveld, 2013a).
+These pros and cons are expressed in monetary terms, and then integrated into indicators.
+The most important indicators are benefits minus costs, benefit-cost ratio and return on investment (see, for example, Van Wee and Rietveld, 2013a).

 The pros and cons of SCBA in general or specifically for transport infrastructure options are frequently discussed in academic literature.
-However, the academic debate on the pros and cons of CBA for regulations is much less mature.
+But the academic debate on the pros and cons of CBA for regulations is much less mature.
 This paper therefore aims to reduce this gap in knowledge by providing such a discussion on the pros and cons of regulations.

 The discussion is limited to regulations for standards for road vehicles aiming to improve the environmental and safety performance of these vehicles.
-The focus is on costs, although a brief discussion on benefits is added as well.
+And the focus is on costs, although a brief discussion on benefits is added as well.
 The perspective of the paper is one of policy relevance and policy relevant research, not so much a theoretical academic one.

-The methodology is one of learning by doing, based on experience gained in estimating costs and benefits of candidate policy options (regulations based or not), either in a more policy oriented or an academic discourse.
+The methodology is one of learning by doing: In several roles I have been involved in estimating costs and benefits of candidate policy options (regulations based or not), either in a more policy oriented or an academic discourse.

-Is a high-level CBA the only input a policy maker needs if they are interested in an ex-ante assessment of candidate policy options?
-The answer is no, at least not in all cases.
-In the policy analysis community, it is common sense to assume that a sound policy would meet three criteria:
+Is a high level CBA the only input a policy maker needs if s/he is interested in an ex ante assessment of candidate policy options?
+The answer is: no, at least not in all cases.
+In the policy analysis community it is common sense to assume that a 'sound' policies meet three criteria:

 - effectiveness

 - efficiency

-- fairness/equity.
+- fairness/equity